 2.3 Senescent Cells

 It has been noted the senescent ECs have several characteristics which differ them from normal ECs.
-Firstlyand have a turnover rate of around 3 years [8]They tend to be more enlarged, express higher levels of p53 and display high SA--gal activity [14].
+Firstly, they are unable to undergo mitosis and have a turnover rate of around 3 years [8], they become enlarged after entering this state [14] and slow down surrounding ECs.
 Warboys [14] states that senescent ECs could be the main contributor and initiator of atherosclerosis, they go onto suggest that due to the size of the senescent ECs, there is a detrimental effect to the speeds of the neighbouring cells, acting as a barrier and slowing them down.
 This can hinder wound healing as it will take longer for healthy mitotic ECs to fill the gap and can lead to health problems such as thrombosis.
 As mentioned above, there’s is also an increase in the number of senescent cells over time due to the Hayflick limit, therefore I expect my model to show that as age increases, it takes longer for the wounds to heal.

-Environment:

-The type of environment that is most interesting to us is that involving low sheer stress.

-- Environment within Blood Vessel<?>

-Low Sheer Stress <?>

-Physiological environment within blood vessel

-Assuming physiological Ca2+ levels

 2.4 Atheroprone Sites